Some history on coat of arms with compliments of Wikipedia:

 Here is some of the before and after pictures:

-If you would like your coat of arms to be made digitally and maybe like the possibility of laser engraving the coat of arms on your knife, gunstock etc. please send me a e-mail to firstname.lastname@example.org
+If you would like your coat of arms to be made digitally and maybe like the possibility of laser engraving the coat of arms on your knife, gunstock, etc. please send me an e-mail at firstname.lastname@example.org I will put you in touch with someone able to do the work for you.

 <Artwork will be done after normal working hours at a cost determined on the detail and time required.
 Laser engraving will be directed to available, reputable companies.>